Jezzffihuter/starter-academic-website/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
 Welcome!
 I am Chuyao (Julian) WANG, a passionate explorer in computational social science.
 I hold an M.Phil degree and an M.Sc. degree from the Hong Kong University of Science and Technology (HKUST), and a B.A. degree from Shandong University.
+I am grateful for my interdisciplinary background and diverse methods training.

-I am engaging in several independent and collaborative projects, which are broadly about human digital behavior, social networks and image-as-data.
+Currently, I am engaging in several independent and collaborative projects, which are broadly about human digital behavior, social networks and image-as-data.
 I am an alumni of the Summer Institute in Computational Social Science and have lead a project funded by Social Science Research Council (USA).